A Peek Into The Markets: US Stock Futures Edge Higher; Morgan Stanley Beats Q1 Views

 Broker Recommendation

-Analysts at JP Morgan upgraded QUALCOMM, Inc. (NASDAQ: QCOM) from Neutral to Overweight.
+Analysts at JPMorgan upgraded QUALCOMM, Inc. (NASDAQ: QCOM) from Neutral to Overweight.

 Qualcomm shares rose 9.3 percent to $76.99 in pre-market trading.